 Looking for a family movie to watch?
 I’ve got a great suggestion for you.

 No, this movie is a financial services cult classic.
-I say that because it will bring substantial returns for you and your family – if watched at the right time.
+I say that because it could inspire substantial returns for you and your family – if watched at the right time.

 I’m talking about Maxed Out – a documentary on predatory lending.
 It’s a classic all right, as in it was produced in 2006 over 15 years ago.
 But its message today for your kids or grandkids is even more important now.

 Maxed Out takes a hard look at the credit card industry.
 And it deserves to be looked at because Credit Cards Affect our Brains – and Our Spending according to the Wall Street Journal.

 As for the movie, it shows how the industry can be highly predatory.
 In doing so it scares viewers out of taking on debt – particularly utilizing cards for consumer purchases.

 The Story (and why we wrote this story)